ctrl-alt-dtl/Cyberwar2025/Angular/cyberwar-ang1/README.md

 ```
 npm install
 ```

-Behind the scenes this will also call `bower install`.
-After that, you should find out that you have two new folders in your project.
+After that, you should find out that you have one new folder in your project.

 * `node_modules` - contains the npm packages for the tools needed
-* `bower_components` - is not used in this project

 ### Run the Application